itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

 **Qt-framework** (mandatory)

-Download the **Qt-framework** (version 4.7 or higher, branch 5 is not supported yet) from http://qt-project.org/downloads.
+Download the **Qt-framework** (version 4.7 or higher, 4.8.x recommended, 5.x is coming soon) from http://qt-project.org/downloads.
 If you find a setup version for your IDE and compiler, you can directly install it.
-Otherwise, you need to configure and build **Qt** on your computer.
-This is also required if you want to compile |itom| with Visual Studio for 64bit (see box below).
+Otherwise, you need to configure and build **Qt** on your computer - see box below (e.g. Qt 4.8.x with Visual Studio 2010, 64bit needs to be compiled).
+For
+Qt5 either download the ready-to-use binaries from qt-project.org or compile it from sources and follow the instruction in the box below).
+If you use the ready-to-use binaries, make sure to use a version with OpenGL.

 Create the following environment variables (Windows only - you need to log-off from your computer in order to activate changes to environment variables):